patrickbucher/algorithms/diary.md

 Afterwards, I finally wrote some Erlang code by replicating what I did in Clojure before.
 The 1-based index of `lists:sublist/3` is rather odd.

+Later, I was able to finish the implementation in Erlang.
+The program runs extremely slow, but works.
+The 12% CPU usage makes me yearn after concurrency.
+I had a lot of issues with overflows, but also some mismatches (calling a function expecting an integer with a float that was slightly off).
+The syntax is also quite tricky when it comes to branching, especially getting the interpunction right.

 # 2023-07-30 (Su)

 I finished reading chapter 1, but struggled with the logarithm calculations.